ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 ~~~
 {: .language-bash}

 These first two lines define where to bootstrap our image from.
+Rather than starting completely from scratch and having to install our operating system into an empty image, it's much easier to start from some existing base image.
 In this case, we're going to start from a minimal Ubuntu 20.04 docker image.
 The `Bootstrap: docker` line is similar to prefixing an image path with `docker://` when using, for example, the `singularity pull` command.
 A range of [different bootstrap options](https://sylabs.io/guides/3.5/user-guide/definition_files.html#preferred-bootstrap-agents) are supported. `From: ubuntu:20.04` says that we want to use the `ubuntu` image with the tag `20.04`.

 Next we have the `%post` section of the definition file: